What is SOS KIT AID

 Our vision is to give all children access to sport, and in doing so, reduce the volume of sports kit in landfill sites.

 Please note that this report was published when SOS Kit Aid was also recycling and donating cricket kit but gives a great overview of our work.

 SOS Kit Aid was founded by rugby dad, John Broadfoot, during a visit to Romania.
 The sight of a smiling eight-year-old boy running with the ball under one arm whilst he used the other to hold up his shorts made him want to do something about it.

 He knew that his sons had several pairs of boots and shirts lying around at home.
 So to test out the potential, John collected kit from ten schools to see how much was available on a wider scale.
-The test was an outstanding success both in terms of quantity and quality of kit, which resulted in the International Rugby Board (IRB) endorsing and funding the expansion to over 1,000 schools and clubs.
+The test was an outstanding success both in terms of quantity and quality of kit, which resulted in the International Rugby Board (now called World Rugby) endorsing and funding the expansion to over 1,000 schools and clubs.

-With the support of the IRB, kit has been donated by schools, clubs and kit manufacturers across the UK, with an estimated value of over £3.5million delivered to date.
-Over 135,000 youngsters in 20 developing countries in Eastern Europe, Africa and the South Seas have received quality used and new kit, and there are a further 59 countries on the waiting list.
+With the support of the World Rugby, kit has been donated by schools, clubs and kit manufacturers across the UK, with an estimated value of over £5million delivered to date.
+Over 200,000 youngsters in 27 developing countries in Eastern Europe, Africa, South America and the South Seas have received quality used and new kit, and there are a further 59 countries on the waiting list.

-Financial support and recognition was given to the project by the IRB (International Rugby Board) - the world's governing body for Rugby Union.
+Financial support and recognition is given to the project by the World Rugby - the world's governing body for Rugby Union.
 Their funding helps to cover the cost of storage and the logistics of collecting and transporting rugby kit to the countries that need it the most.